alvaniss/alvaniss.neocities.org/README.md

 # alvanss.neocities.org (formerly aalv.neocities.org)

-This repository contains the various versions of my website.
+This repository contains the source code of my website.
+Different versions of it are represented by new releases, which you can find here as well.

 # Archive

-This section contains screenshots of my website in different versions so it's easy to see what has changed.
+This section contains screenshots of different versions of my website so it's easy to see what has changed.

 | Version | Screenshot |
 |---|---|